 Restriction: Weight loss surgery can be used to shrink the size of the stomach and slow down digestion.
 By limiting the amount of available room for food, you lose weight by consuming less.

-Malabsorption: Bariatrics can be used to shorten or bypass a portion of the small bowel, which reduces the amount of calories and nutrients that are absorbed into the body.
+Malabsorption: Bariatrics can be used to shorten or bypass a portion of the small bowel, which reduces the number of calories and nutrients that are absorbed into the body.

 There are four primary types of weight loss surgery you can choose from.
 Ask your bariatric surgeon if any sound ideal for your situation.